 pictures, etc.) and demonstration method (demonstration of real objects,

-The program is a synthesis of knowledge about the main factors of a healthy lifestyle and
+The program is a synthesis of knowledge about the main factors of healthy lifestyle and

-Each block of the program consists of three subsections. for threeage student groups:
+Each program block consists of three subsections designed for threeage groups of pupils:

 Average;